kevshin2002/kevshin2002/README.md

 ### Hello!
 I'm Kevin 👋

-I'm an Electrical Engineering student at University of California, San Diego.
+I'm a Master's student within the Intelligent Systems, Robotics and Controls at University of California, San Diego.
+I also did my undergraduate curriculumn at UCSD!

 I love learning new things and have a passion for becoming better each day.
 My interest is in the intersection of [controls](https://github.com/kevshin2002/Controls), [machine learning](https://github.com/kevshin2002/ML-AI), and [software](https://github.com/kevshin2002/Software-Development)!

 I also have a dedicated repository for learning [new software idioms, pragma, design and scalability skills](https://github.com/kevshin2002/Coding-Journey).